 his older brother Frank from a tree with some baling rope, as they play

 Cowboys and Indians.
-His mum’s sister Thelma, who lives at his grandmother’s,
+His mum’s sister Thelma, who lives at his

-that he wants to make music on stage, as his life.
+young Bob knows that he wants to make music on stage, as his life.

 plastic guitar sticking out the top of it.
 The next Christmas his

 mother buys him a Mickey Mouse guitar, but he isn’t interested in

 playing Mousketeer songs, instead getting a feel for how to tighten the

 strings and put melodies together.
 A kid that lives nearby, who Bob

 nicknames Sundance, teaches him to play his first real song called My

-Dog Has Fleas, on his guitar called Blue Moon, before showing him how to pick melodies.
+Dog Has Fleas, on his guitar called Blue Moon, before showing him how

-the B-side of their Cocoa Joe single.
+Flat Blues first; the B-side of their Cocoa Joe single.

 A baby sister Susan, nicknamed Bird, is born soon after.
 When she is